ansible/ansible-hub-ui/test/README.md

 ### Prepare your `cypress.env.json`

 The tests need to know details about the instance of Automation Hub that it's running against.
-Create a file named `cypress.env.json` in the test/ directory, and use the below example as a template or start by copying `cypress.env.json.template`.
+Create a file named `cypress.env.json` in the test/ directory, and use the below example as a template or start by copying `cypress.env.json.template.standalone`.
+Templates for insights and community modes also exist.

     {
         "apiPrefix": "<api root>",